 SELFIE is an initiative of the European Commission and is funded through the Erasmus programme.
 It is free of charge for every school.

-The tool has been developed with a team of experts from schools, education ministries and research institutes across Europe.
-Partner institutions include the European Training Foundation, the European Centre for the Development of Vocational Training (CEDEFOP) and UNESCO’s Institute for Information Technologies in Education.
+The tool has been developed with a team of experts from schools, education ministries, and research institutes across Europe, including:

 • 5,000 staff and students gave input into the early design of the tool